ppled/dev/public/redesign/readme.md

 - forms
   - make component for enabling button when valid
   - focus animation on bottom-line inputs
+- maybe fade in animation on header links underline
 - add [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) for Element.closest
 - decide if breadcrumbs should be added
   - depends on the category structure we move to